Impact

 Information Architecture

-With the user flows and journey maps in hand, I built the first version of a sitemap to organize pages for the web app hierarchically.
-The challenge here was to decide which pages would be accessible with guest browsing and which ones would require users to sign up.
-I wanted to identify key pages that would create enough instant value for users to encourage them to explore the app further.
+The challenge here was to determine which pages allowed for guest access and which required users to sign-up.
+My goal was to identify key pages that would create enough instant value for users to encourage them to explore the app further.

 Low-Fidelity Wireframes